-For over three decades Special Libraries Cataloguing has been serving libraries internationally, receiving mailed, couriered, or digital copies of the front and back of title pages with collation (number of pages or volumes) noted.
+For over forty-five years Special Libraries Cataloguing has been serving libraries internationally, receiving mailed, couriered, or digital copies of the front and back of title pages with collation (number of pages or volumes) noted.
 For nonbook materials, copies of the items' container, labels, inserts, or any available accompanying material are used.
 Remote electronic resources are catalogued on the basis of supplied URLs, or PDF files.
 More detailed instructions for preparing photocopies will be provided on request.

 English, Danish, Dutch, French, German, Italian, Japanese, Korean, Persian, Spanish, Swedish, Cyrillic script languages